taniamalamute/cappellari-institute/Free seats/Technical-specifications-of-Free-Seats-Application.md

 Folders organization
 ====================

 In the [cappellari-institute/Free seats/](https://github.com/segovoni/cappellari-institute/tree/master/Free%20seats) folder there is one sub-folder for each of you, the subfolder name is composed by the first character of your lastname plus the first character of your firstname.
 For example, my subfolder is GS.
-Put all your files in your subfolder (you can also create subfolders in your rfolder), try to do a well organization of your files.
+Put all your files in your subfolder (you can also create subfolders in your folder), try to do a well organization of your files.

 For any questions or doubts don't hesitate to contact me.